TomatenKuchenDEV/docs/docs/counting.md

 Select the channel in which members can count.

 ### Start
-The start number, used on first message in a counting channel and after reset.
+The start number, used on first message in a counting channel and after a reset.
 Defaults to 1.

 ### Step
 The steps/difference between the current and the next number.
 Defaults to 1.